bruvellu/terebratalia-wnts/wnt.md

 [@refs] and some others not.
 In a metazoan context the expression in cnidarians where arrangement of the ancestral Wnt ligands is similar although the data on Frizzled is still lacking [@refs].

+The regionalized expression of Frizzleds suggests that each receptor may regulate the patterning of different body parts as previously suggested for hemichordates [@Darras2018-gm].

+Fz expression is highly regionalized along the A/P axis and suggests that the different receptors are responsible for patterning different regions of the axis.

 <!--TODO: Fix up this concluding paragraph-->